Metabolic Conjugation and Metabolic Hydrolysis

 Description

-Metabolic Conjugation and Metabolic Hydrolysis, Volume III is a comprehensive account of the status of metabolic conjugation and metabolic hydrolysis.
-Topics covered range from the metabolism of steroid hormone conjugates and the genetic control of acid hydrolases to acetylation of drugs.
-Biochemical mechanisms in methyl group transfer are also discussed, along with the bilirubin conjugates of the human bile.
+Metabolic Conjugation and Metabolic Hydrolysis, Volume I is a comprehensive account of the main conjugation mechanisms and hydrolytic reactions.
+Topics covered range from the metabolic conjugates of steroids and N-hydroxy compounds to the effects of conjugated steroids on enzymes.
+The glucuronic acid pathway is also discussed, along with sulfoconjugation and sulfohydrolysis.

-Comprised of eight chapters, this volume first looks at the biosynthesis of animal glycoproteins before turning to an analysis of the metabolism of the conjugates of steroid hormones.
-The reader is then introduced to the genetic mechanisms that regulate acid hydrolases; control of metabolic hydrolysis in the lysosome-vacuolar apparatus; and the biochemical mechanisms underlying methyl group transfer.
-The final chapter is devoted to membrane phosphohydrolases, with emphasis on certain common features of membrane enzymes or of enzymes associated with membranes.
-Membrane transferases and hydrolases are also considered, including adenosine triphosphatase and adenyl cyclase.
+Comprised of eight chapters, this volume first looks at the history of conjugation mechanisms before proceeding to developments in metabolic conjugations.
+The isolation, recognition, enzymic formation and hydrolysis, and the possible significance of steroid N-acetylglucosaminides and glucosides are considered.
+The book also examines the mechanisms involved in the enzymic formation of N-hydroxy compounds; the pathways by which N-hydroxy compounds may be further metabolized in vivo; and the chemical properties of conjugates of N-hydroxy compounds, particularly as these properties are related to the generation of reactive cations or free radicals in vivo.
+The possible role of conjugates of N-hydroxy compounds in the mechanism of carcinogenesis by aromatic amines and their N-acyl derivatives is also analyzed.
+Finally, glycoprotein and mucopolysaccharide hydrolysis and the role of hydrolases in cellular death are described.

-This book will be a useful resource for biologists, biochemists, physiologists, and pharmacologists.
+This monograph will be a useful resource for biologists, biochemists, physiologists, and pharmacologists.

 Table of Contents